Robert J. Kuntz: Creations Unlimited and New Infinities

-Kuntz left TSR when Gygax was forced out, and was very protective of his intellectual property, never having signed the rights to Kalibruhn to anyone.
-Kuntz created his own company Creations Unlimited in 1986 to hold and protect the rights to his game world and other creations.
-The company published a set of four linked adventures: The Maze of Zayene, Part 1: Prisoners of the Maze (1987), The Maze of Zayene Part 2: Dimensions of Flight (1987), The Maze of Zayene, Part 3: Tower Chaos (1987) and The Maze of Zayene, Part 4: The Eight Kings (1987); Kuntz created the first two adventures while he was in college, and had subsequently run them at EastCon in 1983.
+Kuntz left TSR in 1985 when Gygax was forced out, and was very protective of his intellectual property, never having signed over the rights to Kalibruhn to anyone.
+The following year, Kuntz created his own company, Creations Unlimited with the tagline "The New Wave in FRP Games" to hold and protect the rights to his game world and other creations.
+Kuntz also said this was his way "to get in touch with players and give them a voice."

+The company published The Maze of Zayene, a set of four linked adventures: Part 1: Prisoners of the Maze (1987), Part 2: Dimensions of Flight (1987), Part 3: Tower Chaos (1987) and Part 4: The Eight Kings (1987); Kuntz had created the first two adventures while he was in college, and had subsequently run them at EastCon in 1983.
 The company's fifth and final publication was Garden of the Plantmaster (1987); Kuntz had other publications planned, the first of which was to be RPGA tournament adventure "(To the) City of Brass", followed by "Hidden Realms of Zayene", but Creations Unlimited never released any of these.

 Kuntz contributed two adventures to the TSR adventure collection Fate of Istus (1989), one of which included a lich named "Xaene the Accursed".

-By 1988, New Infinities Productions was planning to start the "Fantasy Master" line to present a version of the Castle and City of Greyhawk that Gygax and Kuntz had originally envisioned; Kuntz would have contributed to what was going to have been known as "Castle Dunfalcon".
+By 1988, Gygax's new company New Infinities Productions was planning to start the "Fantasy Master" line to present a version of the Castle and City of Greyhawk that Gygax and Kuntz had originally envisioned; Kuntz would have contributed to what was going to have been known as "Castle Dunfalcon".
 However, the New Infinities investors forced the company into bankruptcy, and none of this work went into print.